Kids and soccer nutrition

 Milk is a simple, wholesome way to help your little youth soccer player get natural and balanced nutrition to help them grow up strong.
 Here are three nutrition tips moms of soccer players can help incorporate:

 When moms set the example and eat nutritious meals and snacks themselves, kids notice.
-In fact, moms who drink milk are more likely to have kids who drink milk, which is the top food source of calcium, vitamin D and potassium – three nutrients that are most often lacking in Americans’ diets, including kids, according to the Dietary Guidelines for Americans.
+In fact, moms who drink milk are more likely to have kids who drink milk, which is the top food source of calcium, vitamin D, and potassium – three nutrients that are most often lacking in Americans’ diets, including kids, according to the Dietary Guidelines for Americans.

 Sports, like youth soccer, provide physical activity for kids and prepare them for a lifetime of health benefits.
-Exercise makes children fit now, and also improves their chances for becoming a healthy adult.
+Exercise makes children fit no, and also improves their chances for becoming a healthy adult.
 Playing sports also teaches kids vital life lessons — discipline, teamwork, and how to lose (and win!) with grace — essential skills to learn from an early age.

 Your soccer star needs to hydrate before, during and after play.
 Did you know that milk is one of the original hydration beverages?
 In fact, research suggests milk may help you stay hydrated after exercise, more than some commercial sports drinks.